mantasu/scf4-control/README.md

 $ source venv/bin/activate
 ```

-Of course, if it is a customer product, just install the dependencies globally, `venv` is suggested to ensure everything runs smoothly and to test versions are compatibility.
+Of course, if it is a product, just install the dependencies globally, `venv` is suggested to ensure everything runs smoothly and to test versions are compatibile.

 ### Apt Packages